 In 2019, the escape promised by that fog of unreality seems to hold little appeal for Williamson; now three years sober, he told PopMatters recently that “every jaunt to the pub is pretty much the same and every time you take drugs is pretty much the same … other things come into play”, adding that “Eton Alive talks about more introspective things”.
-Unreality is the enemy here, as Williamson targets the dehumanising, alienating effects of technology and a consumer culture alternately exploiting and excluding the working class – lent depth by Fearn’s increasingly robust musical canvas.
+Unreality is the enemy here, as Williamson targets the dehumanising, alienating effects of technology and a consumer culture alternately exploiting and repelling the working class – a project lent depth by Fearn’s increasingly robust musical canvas.

 ‘Into the Payzone’, the record’s opening track, introduces these themes effectively; its mechanical whirs and repetitive beeps soundtrack a lyrical tussle with instant gratification, as Williamson’s “touch card” stands for both an unprecedented ease in consumption and the gluttony that accompanies it.
 The ambivalence extends elsewhere, as on ‘Subtraction’ (“I’m a consumer / I’m the systems rocket and I like my launcher!”), but the wool is never pulled over Williamson’s eyes fully, with regard to Britain’s neoliberal status quo.
 On ‘Policy Cream’ he takes aim at austerity, warning that it will “turn on us all eventually” as Fearn’s bass guitar-driven track playfully ascends and descends throughout, conveying the sense that such programmes are little more than a sinister pantomime to their architects.